Fostering Frequently Asked Questions

 Q: What expenses does the foster family have to cover?

-A: If we do not have donations available, foster families will incur the following expenses for their foster pets: food, treats, collar and leash, toys, and chewies.
-Each foster home will need to also have basics on hand, such as food & water bowls, crate &/or X-pen, car harness or tether, pet bed, shampoo, nail clippers, "accident" cleaner (enzyme-based, such as Simple Solution), pooper scooper, and baby gates.
+A: If we do not have donations available, foster families will incur the following expenses for their foster pets: food, treats, collar and leash, toys and chewies.
+Each foster home will need to also have basics on hand, such as food and water bowls, crate and/or X-pen, car harness or tether, pet bed, shampoo, nail clippers, "accident" cleaner (enzyme-based, such as Simple Solution), pooper scooper and baby gates.
 These are not required but are items that could be needed.

 Q: If a foster dog destroys something of mine, will I be reimbursed?